rkuhlf/ideal-gas-law/README.md

 - TODO: Add a folder with a bunch of scripts that I add to my bin that do a lot of the building stuff for me. .sh is probably fine.
 - Perhaps in order to support more particles it might be useful to investigate webGL.
 It looks like I'm having a hard time even rending this many particles.

+Frontend contains the page for every single page of the website.
+The backend stuff is more fragmented.

+Going to use protobuf 3 so I can learn a bit differently from work.